intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - All Repositories

     When the All Repositories Node is selected any Quick Or Advanced search will search across all Configured Repositories.
-    For the Preconfigured Demo, only SharePoint is configured.
+    For the Pre-Configured Demo, only SharePoint is configured.
 However, Unity can also be configured to include other repositories (e.g., IBM FileNet, CMOD, CM8, Box, Alfresco, all CMIS supported repositories)

 - SharePoint Instance

     When the SharePoint Instance Node is selected any Quick Or Advanced search will search across all Configured Sites for the selected SharePoint Instance.
-    For the Preconfigured Demo only a single SharePoint Instance is provided.
+    For the Pre-Configured Demo only a single SharePoint Instance is provided.
 However, multiple SharePoint Instances are supported.

 - SharePoint Sites

-    The Preconfigure Demo has been configured with the following four SharePoint sites:
+    The Pre-Configured Demo has been configured with the following four SharePoint sites:
     - Finance
     - HR
     - Marketing